 To give the right answers and get the call through to the right team, you’ll need to know a little bit about the lead.
 If they are a pre-existing customer, you are likely to know them already.
 However, wouldn’t it be great to have an almost psychic ability to gather information?

 A centralized online CRM that can capture the information before you ever speak to the lead will benefit your business tremendously.
 Online insurance aggregator sites can pass on information directly to your CRM, while you will also have the opportunity to gather details via your website, social media, and PPC advertising.
 A recent survey on consumer behavior depicts that 67% of users interact with businesses on social media.
 The time is ripe for Insurers to invest in CRM that can integrate social and other digital channels to give a holistic view of customers to agents.
-Integration with telephony systems allows you to capture data from phone calls (including complete call recording), and even real-world interactions with on-the-ground campaigns and billboards can deliver valuable data.
+Integration with cloud telephony systems allows you to capture data from phone calls (including complete call recording), and even real-world interactions with on-the-ground campaigns and billboards can deliver valuable data.

 2. Sending the lead to the right agent